wa6478/ls/log.md

 # Log

+### 2017-03-24

+- can use #{} to call a block variable to regex

+### 2017-03-23

+`slice` creates a new object.

+Reduce is an enumerable method.
+Which means it iterates.
+Keep that in mind.

+`reduce(initial) { |memo, obj| block }`
+memo is equal to initial if supplied, else first element of collection

+`reduce` is actually kind of like `with_object` because you can supply it an empty string as long as you are adding strings to it

+upto, times - etc. loop or iterator? what are && || called?

 ### 2017-03-22

 Don't begin solving until you know exactly what problem you are solving.
 Properly list out all of the requirements of the problem, and your algorithm to specifically address those requirements.